AHMADanis/StockTrends/README.md

 Fork the repository.
 Create a new branch (git checkout -b feature-name).
-Commit your changes (git commit -am 'Add new feature').
+Commit your changes (git commit -am 'Add ne
 Push to the branch (git push origin feature-name).
 Open a pull request.
 License